Do children have to be on roll in a “main” school?

 What do you do to ensure children are kept safe?

 DBS checks are carried out and references taken for all staff working on the farm when children are present.
 We also train staff regularly to ensure that everyone follows our safeguarding policy.
-We also have a range of risk assessments and a health and safety policy to reduce the risk of harm from the site.
+We also have a range of risk assessments, health and safety and other policies to reduce the risk of harm from the site.

 Can you provide written confirmation that you follow all safeguarding guidelines?

 What sanctions and rewards do you have?

 Bonterre recognises that the children we work with are not responding to the formal sanctions at school and have adapted an approach that seeks to develop a child’s intrinsic self control.
 Full details are in our available on the policy section of our website.